-High-Performance WordPress is a must have for bloggers who have substantial income from their blogs..
-People who cannot pay a lot for managed WordPress services opt for cloud or a VPS service to host their WordPress sites.
+High-Performance WordPress is a must-have for bloggers who have substantial income from their blogs.
+People who cannot pay a lot for managed WordPress services opt for a cloud or a VPS service to host their WordPress sites.
 The best configuration for WordPress on a cloud/VPS or a dedicated server is a combination of Nginx, Apache, and MySQL.Nginx will act as a reverse proxy.
 The working of this combination is explained here.

 Setting Up High-Performance WordPress on Cloud/VPS

-There are many server configurations which decide the performance and security of WordPress websites.
-When it comes to WordPress installation on a cloud, most of the people would just blindly install LAMP stack and host their WordPress websites.
+There are many server configurations that decide the performance and security of WordPress websites.
+When it comes to WordPress installation on a cloud, most people would just blindly install a LAMP stack and host their WordPress websites.
 Once the server gets hacked or if the site loads slow or if they face SEO challenges they realize that they have done something wrong in the configuration.

 Using Serverpilot, you can host multiple WordPress sites on a single server with ease.
-It acts a control panel for creating and managing WordPress and other php based applications.
-You can also manage MySQL databases, users etc..
+It acts as a control panel for creating and managing WordPress and other PHP-based applications.
+You can also manage MySQL databases, users, etc..

 Setting Up WordPress on Cloud/VPS